 Why do we celebrate Holi?
 We celebrate Holi festival for numerous reasons.
 This famous festival marks Hindus annual victory over evil, the beginning of the spring season and also as a Thanksgiving day for a good harvest.

 - Celebrating virtues: Holi is celebrated to rejoice in the ability of good to vanquish evil.
+On this occasion, elders preach to the younger generations: the lessons of moral values, righteousness and integrity.

 - To heal our relationships: Holi is, moreover, celebrated because it is an opportunity to heal our relationships with others.
 This festival provides an opportunity to forgive and forget, to reconnect with old friends, and to strengthen our relationships with our loved ones.